-Make her territory as safe as possible!
+Make their territory as safe as possible!

 You can bring routines to almost every part of your kitten's day - play, feeding and even bedtime!

-You'll have to get the balance right - fuel her natural instincts, but make sure she doesn't cause too much damage!
+You'll have to get the balance right - fuel their natural instincts, but make sure they don't cause too much damage!